languagetool-org/languagetool/languagetool-standalone/src/main/resources/third-party-licenses/README.txt

 LanguageTool is published under the GNU Lesser General Public License (LGPL).
-For more detailed license information, see COPYING.txt and README.txt.
+For more detailed license information, see COPYING.txt and README.md.

 This is the list of libraries used by LanguageTool and their licenses: